 Don’t know your IPA from your pilsner?
 Take a tour and learn from the experts.
-Dave’s Brewery Tours runs half- and full-day tours.
-Or join a walking tour in The Rocks to learn about the history of Sydney over a beer at some of the country’s oldest pubs.
+Dave’s Brewery Tours runs fun-filled, half- and full-day expeditions to discover Sydney’s hipster haunts and independent breweries in the western suburbs.

 Or join a Rocks Walking Tour to learn about the history of Sydney over a beer at some of the country’s oldest pubs.
 If you have a few days in the city, plot your own course on a self-guided gourmet trail that takes in eight microbreweries across the town.
 Cheers to that!

 Urban Legends also offers a tour around the oh-so-cool breweries of Sydney’s Inner West.
 Some of the highlights are listed below.

 The Inner West is Sydney’s craft beer heartland, with more than a dozen breweries in the area, many within walking distance of each other.
 Check out the Inner West Ale Trailfor a nifty map guiding you to sipping locations around the streets.

 Of course, it’s a breeze to go at your own pace.
 Grab a tasting paddle at the Willie the Boatman, where you can sample a Marrickville Lager and Albo Corn Ale.
 Or linger in artsy Young Henrys, dog-friendly Sauce Brewing Co, American-style Batch Brewing Co, hop-forward Akasha Brewing Company and the laneway Wayward Brewing.
 Try their pineapple sour ale.
 Then there’s The Grifter, with its sassily-named cans – the Pink Galah and Serpents Kiss among them.